mpowelson/trajopt_ros/trajopt_ifopt/README.md

 - [ ] Collision - Add other collision evaluators
 - [ ] Collision Callback - Collision is the only one that is missing
 - [ ] Print debug info - trajopt_sco prints a bunch of debugging information that developers have become accustomed to.
 Some of this has been added to trajopt_sqp, but some like the cost associated with individual convex costs, will require some work to implement
+- [ ] Solver test suite - The solver unit tests should be expanded and broken out into a test suite that new solver interfaces must pass.
+This should a set of IFOPT problems including simple generic math equations as well as trajopt specific problems like are currently in trajopt_sqp

 ### Additional Solvers